jplumail/videoclub/docs/website-rebuild-automation-setup.md

 # Set up website rebuild automation

-Automates the Firebase Hosting deployment of the [`web`](../web/) app whenever the [`prepare_data`](../extractor/functions/prepare_data.py) Cloud Function finishes successfully, and whenever we push on the main branch of the Github repo.
+Automates the Firebase Hosting deployment of the [`web`](../web/) app whenever the `videoclub-rebuild-site` Pub/Sub topic receives a message.
+The associated Cloud Build pipeline calls the HTTP [`prepare_data`](../extractor/functions/prepare_data.py) function via `web/scripts/invoke_prepare_data.py` as its first step before compiling and deploying the static site.
+The topic is triggered both by the extractor pipeline and by pushes to the `main` branch on GitHub.

 ## 1. Pub/Sub topic